History & Timeline

 Greater Buffalo Gymnastics 2nd Generation: The Legacy Continues

 Today, The Greater Buffalo Gymnastics Center is now part of a family-friendly complex, unique to New York State.
 The once thought “too small parcel of land” has grown into a $3+ Million, 5-acre complex with more than 40,500 square feet that serves over 1,000 families each week.
-Continued expansions and improvements to the complex ensure the most up-to-date instructional settings for all programs.
-The most recent of which in 2017 added 3,000 square feet to the gymnastics area and included a very special and educational pre-school space.

 This complete facility is dedicated to children, education, and health.
 It provides gymnastics, an adult fitness center, dance instruction, and a full-service childcare and pre-school center.